markummitchell/engauge-digitizer/README.md

 2. Single settings dialog (with tabs) that is resizable preview windows
 3. Import by drag-and-drop
 4. Replacement of Qt3 (which is at its end of life) by Qt5
+5. Much better zooming
+6. Color picking straight from the original image
+7. Uploadable error report generated when a programming error is encountered